Eschatologue/CM_wiki/docs/class/fighter/runecarver.md

 ### Level 7: Runeshield

 By invoking the protective sigils of the jötnar, you can shield your allies from harm.
-When a creature you can see within 30 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to expend **1 Rune Charge(s)** to add your Constitution modifier (minimum of +1) to the creature's AC against that attack.
+When a creature you can see within 30 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{.rsc} to expend **1 Rune Charge(s)** to add your Constitution modifier (minimum of +1) to the creature's AC against that attack.

 ### Level 10: Unyielding Fortitude